 Before your next one-on-one, ask the individual to rewrite their review using their own words.
 Here are five questions you can invite them consider:

-In part one of the series, we focused on your role as a leader.
+In the pre-flight check-in, we focused on your role as a leader.
 It’s important to remember that you played a key role in their performance.
 How you show up to the review conversation is an extension of that responsibility.
 In parts two and three we explored how to frame the conversation with someone who is struggling or doing “okay”, as well as with your top performers.

 And today we’ve talked about how to let that review conversation keep working after it’s over, by making sure you transition ownership to the only person in the world who can do anything with it — your team member.